 Unfortunately, many CPAs don’t think twice about the life insurance they receive from the American Institute of CPAs (AICPA).
 Why wouldn’t they considering the AICPA is a great organization?
 The main reason CPAs may want to read our AICPA Life Insurance Reviews post is because the plans they’re offered can often be found at a better price.
 You see, AICPA doesn’t actually sell life insurance.
-They offer a group plan which is provided by Prudential Life.
-This plan is usually much more expensive compared to the options you have in the open market.
+They offer a group plan which is provided by Prudential Life – one of the best life insurance companies available.
+However, this plan is usually much more expensive compared to the options you have in the open market.

 AICPA Life Insurance Overview

 Our AICPA review will hopefully save you some time (and stress) of clicking through various pages on the AICPA website.
 We will help you understand the AICPA options as well as options from the individual market.
 At the end, you'll hopefully see how the life insurance coverage through the AICPA compares to your other options.

 AICPA Life Insurance Review

 The AICPA has over 400,000 members.
 The basic business principal of “buying in large numbers” to lower costs for shoppers is a great idea and usually works.
 So when the AICPA funnels a large number of CPAs to Prudential, you’d think that you’d get a great deal.